Threatened with impeachment, Mayorkas defends record at border

-Homeland Security Secretary Alejandro Mayorkas on Monday touted his record managing the U.S.-Mexico border and blamed Congress for legislative paralysis, days ahead of the first House impeachment hearing against him.
+Homeland Security Secretary Alejandro Mayorkas touted his record managing the U.S.-Mexico border and blamed Congress for legislative paralysis Monday, days ahead of the first House impeachment hearing against him.

-Mayorkas pushed back against Republican claims that the Department of Homeland Security (DHS) has sat on the sidelines or encouraged migrants to enter the United States illegally.
+Mayorkas pushed back against Republican claims that the Department of Homeland Security (DHS) under his watch has sat on the sidelines or encouraged migrants to enter the United States illegally.

 On Wednesday, the House Homeland Security Committee will hold a hearing titled “Havoc in the Heartland: How Secretary Mayorkas’ Failed Leadership Has Impacted the States,” promoted by Chairman Mark Green (R-Tenn.) as the beginning of the impeachment process against Mayorkas.